Oberwart

 Oberwart ([ˈoːbɐˌvaʁt]; Felsőőr; Gornja Borta) is a town in Burgenland in southeast Austria on the banks of the Pinka River, and the capital of the district of the same name.
+With almost 8,000 inhabitants it’s the third largest town in Burgenland, after Eisenstadt and Neusiedl am See.
 Oberwart is the cultural capital of the small ethnic Hungarian minority in Burgenland, living in the Upper Őrség or Wart microregion.

 History

 The settlement was established in the 11th century by the guards of the Hungarian frontier (őrs) together with Unterwart (Alsóőr) and Siget in der Wart (Őrisziget).
 It was first mentioned in historical documents in 1327 under the name Superior Eör.
 It was part of the old county of Vas until 1921.
 Old surnames and the special local dialect shows that the population was related to the Székelys of Transylvania (i.e. the guards of the eastern border of Kingdom of Hungary).

 The community of the őrs received the privileges of the nobles by King Charles I of Hungary in the 14th century.
 The privileges were acknowledged by Rudolph I in 1582.
 The village was partially destroyed by the Ottoman army in 1532.

 Reformation appeared in Felsőőr in the 16th century, and it was backed by the mighty counts of Battyhány.
 Pastor Ferenc Eőri took part in the synod of 1618.
 In the Age of Counter-Reformation, most of the region had to return to Roman Catholic faith, but the free noble village of Felsőőr remained Calvinist.
 In 1673 the army occupied the church and the school to give them back to the Catholics.
 The rectory was destroyed, and the pastor expelled.
 The villagers erected a new church in 1681 from wood.
 According to the laws of the Diet of 1681, Felsőőr became an "articular place" which means that it was the only legal place to practice Protestant religion for the whole region.

 The villagers participated in the Hungarian national uprising of István Bocskay in 1605, and of Count Francis II Rákóczi in 1705.
 In 1706 the Austrian army of General Sigbert Heister sacked Felsőőr.
 In 1841 the village got the right to hold a market.
 In the time of the Hungarian Revolution of 1848, the villagers defeated (with the help of a Hussar troop) a smaller Croatian army.
 Later they had to pay a huge amount of tribute to avoid collective punishment.

 Geographer Elek Fényes described the village in 1851 as an important and historically significant őr settlement: